 - We will charge a fixed project management fee (on top of the PM fees charged by these providers).
 This fee is necessary because surveying doctors often requires a very substantial amount of work because every doctor’s responses is carefully looked after.

 - Because of the high cost of HCP sample, we will not assume the risk associated with these providers changing their rates during data collection.
 It means that we will pass the cost to you as per the bills from these providers.

 - It is not uncommon to have a fixed component of a quote (e.g. PM fee), which is payable regardless of the number of responses, and multiple variable cost components (e.g. incentives and access fees)

 Decision-makers for enterprise software

 A lot of software companies that want to test product features and pricing plans are working in B2B space and need to survey decision makers for enterprise software.
 These decision makers are often technical leads, product managers, scrum masters, senior developers.
+In many cases it is not possible to find them through online panels.
 We have some recommendations: